Frequently Asked Questions: Quality and Improvement Outcomes Framework

 While we are happy to offer advice on specific issues, HEE does not have the capacity to undertake a comprehensive review of organisations’ self-valuations in advance of the baseline in 2021.

 Levels – how do the levels work?

 We spent a long time thinking about and devising the levels and indicators.

 Using our knowledge, we considered how library and knowledge specialists operate at various levels of LKS development.

 The step-progression from 1 and 2 to 3 and 4 is logical.
 You should find that you what is needed for levels 1 and 2 needs to be in place before you can address what is needed for 3 and 4.

 How do the levels in each outcome relate to each other?

-For each outcome the framework offers a spectrum of five levels ranging from:
+For each outcome the framework offers a spectrum of five levels.
+These range from:

-Level 0 which is equivalent to a service not being developed within the remit of the outcome up to Level 4 which suggests a highly developed service in relation to the outcome.
+Level 0, where a service is not developed, up to Level 4 which suggests a highly developed service in relation to the outcome.

-How do we use the levels in each outcome for self-evaluation and service improvement?
+How do we use the levels in each outcome for self-valuation and service improvement?